startersclan/docker-sourceservers/README.md

 * `-i` for `STDIN` for interactive use of the game console
 * `-d` for running the container in detached mode

-For a more declarative approach, define game server environments within container manifests such as [`docker-compose.yml`](docs/samples/docker-compose) which can be used for managing instances:
+For a declarative approach, define game server environments within container manifests such as [`docker-compose.yml`](docs/samples/docker-compose) which can be used for managing instances:

 ```shell
 # Via docker-compose